Makehuman-2/Official-MH2-Fantasy-Release/README.md

 ## Introduction

 MakeHuman 2 is the successor of the standalone version MakeHuman 1, which has been running for more than 10 years.
-There will be additional features like working with additional base meshes, animation and PBR shading.
-For exports glTF standard will be supported.
+There will be additional features in future(underwraps).
+For exports glTF standard is supported.
 Some old standards will be no longer supported.
+However more to come in this also going forward!

 If you would like to test or work with this version: